ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/platforms.md

 - Keep the images simple and clear
 - You can supply source images in any of these formats: `.png`, `.psd`, `.ai`
 - Icon: At least 1024x1024 pixels; the image dimensions should be square
-- Splashscreen: At least 2732x2732 pixels with a simple image that is centered and no bigger than 1200x1200 pixels to faciliate reasonable display on all devices
+- Splash Screen: At least 2732x2732 pixels with a simple image that is centered and no bigger than 1200x1200 pixels to facilitate reasonable display on all devices

 For this application, download the following images and place them in a directory named `resources` in the root of your project: